dynamsoft-docs/barcode-reader-docs-js/programming/javascript/user-guide/index-v8.6.3.md

   To use the library, you must access your website / web application via a secure HTTPS connection.
 This is due to browser security restrictions which only grant camera video streaming access to a [secure context](https://developer.mozilla.org/en-US/docs/Web/Security/Secure_Contexts).

-  > For convenience, self-signed certificates can be used during development and testing.
+  > For convenience, self-signed certificates are allowed during development and testing.

 ### Step Three: Include the library from the server